Annie Lab @ HKU School of Future Media

-Annie Lab newsroom is a fact-checking project at the Journalism & Media Studies Centre at the University of Hong Kong (HKU Journalism) in collaboration with ANNIE (Asian Network of News & Information Educators), a not-for-profit educational organization registered in Hong Kong.
+Annie Lab newsroom is a fact-checking project at the School of Future Media (formerly known as Journalism & Media Studies Centre) at the University of Hong Kong, in collaboration with ANNIE (Asian Network of News & Information Educators), a not-for-profit educational organization.

 Annie Lab does not take any political position or advocate for any course of action.